odi-group-1/soton-bot/readme.md

 How to import an agent is covered in [api.ai's documentation](https://docs.api.ai/docs/concept-agents#export-and-import).
 However in short:

+1.Get the bot dump
+  1. Download `<soton-bot-source>/bot_backup/final-bot-dump.zip`
+2. Upload the dump
   1. Click the cog next to your agent's name (in the top left).
   2. Choose the 'Export and Import' tab.
   3. Click the 'RESTORE FROM ZIP' button and drag in the zip (which is just a dump of the agent).
     * Note: This will wipe anything you have made (if you strayed from the instructions 😛).

 #### Connect the Node.js bot to api.ai agent